vuejs/vue-cli/docs/config/README.md

   Configure the `crossorigin` attribute on `<link rel="stylesheet">` and `<script>` tags in generated HTML.

-  Note that this only affects tags injected by `html-webpack-plugin` - tags directly added in the source template (`public/index.html`) are not affected.
+  Note that this only affects tags injected by `html-webpack-plugin` - tags directly added in the source template (e.g. `public/index.html`) are not affected.

   See also: [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes)